gogalego/Font-Awesome/README.md

 }
 ```

-The best way is just use just one version of Font Awesome
+The best way is just use just one version of Font Awesome  XD